curvegrid/go-ethereum-wiki/JavaScript-Console.md

 #### admin
-The `admin` exposes the methods to manage, control, debug, test or monitor your node.
+The `admin` exposes the methods to manage, control or monitor your node.
 It allows for limited file system access.

 ***

-#### admin.progress
+#### admin.chainSyncStatus

-    admin.progress()
+    admin.chainSyncStatus

 Prints info on blockchain synching.

+### return
+`blocksAvailable`, blocks which have not been downloaded

+`blocksWaitingForImport`, downloaded blocks waiting before import

+`estimate`, a (very rough) estimate before the node has imported all blocks

+`importing`, blocks currently importing

 ***